 The next step was to figure out where to buy the bunny from.
 I started to look for breeders and actually found one really close by.
 Breeders charge anywhere from $100 to $200 for a young rabbit, with the price usually dictated by the unusual markings and eye color.
 However there was a long waiting list and considering that a Holland Lop's so called baby stage is relatively short, I wondered if maybe I could find a young one at a shelter.
 I signed up on Petfinder and started to get email notices whenever a new Holland Lop was available for adoption.
 I also found rabbit rescue organizations, like the Bunny Bunch, which is a non profit, no kill rabbit rescue and education organization.
 Rabbits that are up for adoption usually have an adoption fee associated with them, that is much less than buying from a breeder and it even covers the cost of a medical exam and spray and neutering of the bunny.

 The 1st cage set up

-She is litter box trained, follows me around the studio like a little dog, loves to snuggle and even walks on a leash.
+The benefits of adopting a Holland Lop from a shelter is that the rabbits are often already litter box trained.
+Since the rabbit is no longer a baby, you can get a better feel for their personality.
+Barley was outgoing and very friendly and even after I brought her home let me pick her up and continued to follow me around the studio like a little dog.
+She loves to snuggle and now even walks on a leash.
 Although she still does not like the harness - it's a bit stiff!
 I did not expect a rabbit to be so friendly and to bond to so quickly.
 Considering how many rabbits are out there looking for someone to love them, I am so glad that I adopted this cutie.
 I could not be happier and I think Barley is happy with her new home as well.